 Blood Sugar Control and Diabetes

-Research supports this theory, L-carnitine has been found to improve insulin sensitivity and blood sugar response after meals.
+Research supports the theory that L-carnitine improves insulin sensitivity and blood sugar response after meals.
 It may do so by increasing the number of enzymes that help the body use carbohydrates more efficiently (7,8).

-But, supplementation with L-carnitine can help.
-It has been found to reduce risk of death by heart attacks by 27%, arrhythmias by 65%, and angina by 40%.
-(10) Carnitine also may potentially help reduce blood pressure, and in turn the risk of heart attacks, by lowering inflammation.
-Inflammation is believed to be the underlying cause of many chronic diseases also, not just heart disease (11).
+Supplementation with L-carnitine could reduce risk of death from heart attacks by 27%, arrhythmias by 65%, and angina by 40%.
+(10) Carnitine may reduce blood pressure, and in turn, the risk of heart attacks, by lowering inflammation.
+Inflammation is responsible for many chronic diseases, not just heart disease (11).

 A study of 100 men with low sperm motility and quality found that 3 grams of carnitine per day for four months significantly improved overall sperm health.
-Carnitine levels have also been used to evaluate fertility (13).
-But, it is important to note that improvements in sperm health were only seen in those who already had problems with their sperm function.
-Additional carnitine was not as beneficial for those who were already healthy.
+Carnitine levels help evaluate fertility (13).
+Improvements in sperm health were only seen in those who already had problems with sperm function.
+Additional supplementation was not as beneficial for those who were already healthy.
 Further research is needed at this time to help evaluate an ideal dosage to help men struggling with infertility.

-Although further research is needed to determine ideal dosages of carnitine for those undergoing cancer treatment, the addition of 4g per day of carnitine has been shown to improve fatigue and restore blood levels that have been lowered by radiation and chemotherapy.
+Determining ideal dosages needs research for those undergoing cancer treatment, but the addition of 4g per day shows promise in improved fatigue and restored blood levels lowered by radiation and chemotherapy.
 It may also help improve sleep for people with cancer (15).
 Speak to a doctor about any kind of dietary supplement during cancer treatment.